pingcap/tispark/docs/userguide_3.0.md

 | SQL insert                      |               |               |           | ✔              |
 | TLS                             |               |               | ✔         | ✔             |
 | DataFrame auth                  |               |               |             | ✔             |

-### Expression Index

-`tidb-5.0` supports Expression Index.

-TiSpark currently supports retrieving data from table with `Expression Index`, but the `Expression Index` will not be used by the planner of TiSpark.

 ### More Features
 - [Push down](features/push_down.md)